Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	- 5% for a Green Item
 	- 1% for a Red Item

+#New Variants
+Version 1.2.0 introduces new Variants to the game designed by Nebby.
+The end goal is to have at least one variant per type of enemy.
+Just Like in the Original Monster Variants, their spawn chance can be changed in the config file.
+If you dont want any new variants, you can also disable the entire section in the config file.
+	Mosquito Wisp:
+	- 50% Size
+	- 50% Health
+	- 200% Movement Speed
+	- 200% Attack Speed

+	Steel Contraption:
+	- 150% Size
+	- 150% Health
+	- 50% Movement Speed
+	- 50% Attack Speed
+	- 150% Damage

+	Mortar Crab:
+	- 150% Size
+	- 150% Size
+	- 80% Movement Speed
+	- 80% Attack Speed
+	- 125% Damage
+	- Has a Brilliant Behemoth

 ##Configuring the Mod.
 This section is for explaining how the Item drop chance mechanic works, since it's not based off the normal % chance ROR2 has.
 - The Chance is determined via first rolling a D100, the result of this roll is a Float (a number with decimals).